 Refer to wiring diagrams for electrical connection of the load cables.
 Electrical connections are made in the terminal box, constructed with removable panels to suit site-specific cable entry and glanding.
 Route single core cables through the insulated or non-magnetic gland plates supplied.
 Panels must be removed to be drilled or cut to prevent swarf entering the terminal box or alternator.
 After wiring, inspect the terminal box, remove all debris using a vacuum cleaner if necessary and check that no internal components are damaged or disturbed.
-As standard, the alternator neutral is not bonded to the alternator frame.
-If required, neutral may be connected to the earth terminal in the terminal box, by a conductor of at least one half of the sectional area of a phase lead.

 Load cables must be supported appropriately to avoid a tight radius at the point of entry into the terminal box, clamped at the terminal box gland, and allow at least $\pm 25$ mm movement by the alternator set on its anti-vibration mountings, without causing excessive stress to the cables and alternator load terminals.